frank-xwang/CLD-UnsupervisedLearning/README.md

 ## Updates (Keep updating)
 [04/12/2021] MoCo+CLD is supported now.

 [04/09/2021] Initial Commit.
 We re-implemented NPID+CLD in this repo.
+We also plan to support MoCo+CLD, BYOL+CLD and InfoMin+CLD.

 ## Requirements
 ### Packages